NLnetLabs/draft-sidrops-slurm-aspa/draft-maditimbru-sidrops-rfc8416-bis-02.md

 This design choice is based on the conviction that not all possible use cases can be known at this time, and that more deployment experience is needed before best practices can be formulated.
-It is however encouraged that this discussion takes place, and that, if needed, a follow document that describes use cases and best practices is made in future.
+It is however encouraged that this discussion takes place, and that, if needed, a follow-up document that describes use cases and best practices is made in future.

 ## Locally Added Assertions